dannyvankooten/www.dannyvankooten.com/content/blog/2022-12-rewriting-interpreter-rust.md

 ### Representing dynamically typed values

-Now we've gotten rid of most allocation related performance hogs, it's about time we look at our Object type.
+Now we've gotten rid of most allocation related performance hogs, it's about time we look at the `Object` type.

 ```rust
 enum Object<'a> {